vjarnot/vjarnot.github.io/content/posts/lsi-firmware-flashing.md

 sas3flash.efi -c 0 -list
 ```

-1. `fs0:` - this is us just changing "directories" to get to our USB stick root
+1. `fs0:` - this is us just changing "directories" to get to our USB stick root *(the 0 may vary if you've got multiple USB drives plugged in)*
 1. `sas3flash.efi -listall` - you're going to want to see your HBA show up here, if it doesn't there's no point in proceeding
 1. `sas3flash.efi -c 0 -list` - I assume that, like me, there's only one HBA in your system, so we reference it as `0`
     1. This'll show you what firmware you've currently got, as well as the mode (IR or IT) your HBA is in